masalinas/iot-uniovi-local-sample/README.md

 mqtt_sub -h localhost -t test
 ```

-To published a message to a topic 'test' in localhost qith QoS 1
+To published a message to a topic called 'test' in localhost with Quality of Service 1

 ```shell
 mqtt_pub -h localhost -t test -q 1 -m 'Hello IoT from shell'